A Multi-scale Information Integration Framework for Infrared and Visible Image Fusion: Related Work

 With the rapid development of deep learning, end-to-end image fusion methods applying neural networks have emerged, which can be divided into AE-based, CNN-based and GAN-based methods.
 Early AE-based methods \cite{li2018infrared, li2018densefuse} extracted features and reconstructed images through an encoder and decoder pretrained on the MS-COCO dataset, and integrated features via traditional fusion methods like addition, max selection and L1-norm fusion strategies.
 However, downsample operation in AE-based methods results in losing detailed information, meanwhile training on the MS-COCO dataset would make it difficult for the model to learn the property of infrared images. \cite{li2020nestfuse, li2021rfn} add short connections between the encoder and decoder to preserve detailed information.
 Part of the CNN-based methods \cite{li2021didfuse} adopted addition, weighted average and L1-norm to fuse features, while the others \cite{zhang2020rethinking,long2021rxdnfuse} concatenate features on the channel dimension to aggregate information.
 These kinds of methods fulfill feature extraction, fusion and reconstruction end-to-end without any downsample operations, and the fusion module learns to integrate modal-wise information through a well-designed loss function.
 FusionGAN \cite{ma2019fusiongan} firstly established an adversarial game between a generator and a discriminator to keep the thermal intensity information and visible detail information simultaneously, implementing feature extraction, fusion and reconstruction via the implicit way.
 However, the balance between the generator and a single discriminator is hard to balance during the training.
 DDcGAN \cite{ma2020ddcgan} and SDDGAN \cite{zhou2021semantic} adopted a generator to fuse the image and a dual-discriminator to force the fused image to retain intensity and detail information separately.
 AttentionFGAN \cite{li2020attentionfgan} and MFEIF\cite{liu2021learning} introduce the attention mechanism into the generator and discriminator to force the fusion results focusing on the most discriminator target regions.
 YDTR\cite{tang2022ydtr} extracted local features and significant context information via a Y-shape dynamic Transformer.
-Indeed, the multi-task image fusion framework has also been proposed, such as UMF-CMGR\cite{diunsupervised} combines cross-modality image alignment and fusion to avoid suffering ghosts of misaligned cross-modality image pairs.
+SwinFusion \cite{ma2022swinfusion} devised a general image fusion framework based on the cross-domain long-range learning and Transformer.
+LRRNet \cite{li2023lrrnet} introduced learnable image decomposition to guide the construction of the network architecture.
+FAFusion\cite{xiao2024fafusion} leveraged low- and high-frequency information for preserving the global brightness and local texture details of the infrared and visible images.
+Indeed, the multi-task image fusion framework has also been proposed, such as UMF-CMGR\cite{diunsupervised} combined cross-modality image alignment and fusion to avoid suffering ghosts of misaligned cross-modality image pairs.
+SeAFusion \cite{tang2022image} and PSFusion \cite{tang2023rethinking} combined image fusion tasks with high-level vision tasks to introduce semantic information from the semantic segmentation, which can improve the performance of both tasks simultaneously.